Life Assurance vs Life Insurance: What's the difference?

 Learn more: Term life insurance explained

 Life assurance also gives your loved ones a cash lump sum when you pass away.
-But unlike term life insurance which has an expiry date, life assurance covers you until you die.

 When you die, the payout goes to your beneficiaries.
 This type of insurance is often used to help pay an inheritance tax bill, so the cost doesn’t need to come out of your estate.
 Or some people use it to cover funeral costs.